BY: Stacey Pisani

 The Role of Human Error in Occupational Incidents

-The concept of human error and its contribution to occupational accidents and incidents has received considerable research attention in recent years.
+The concept of human error and its contribution to occupational accidents and incidents have received considerable research attention in recent years.
 When an accident/incident occurs, investigation and analysis of the human error that led to the incident often reveals vulnerabilities in an organization’s management system.

 This recent emphasis on human error has resulted in an expansion of knowledge related to human error and the most common factors contributing to incidents.
 Kestrel’s Human Performance Reliability (HPR) process helps to classify human error—with the additional step of associating the control(s) that failed to prevent the incident from occurring.
 This process allows organizations to identify how and where to focus resources to drive safety performance improvements.

-In this presentation, Will describes Kestrel’s method for identifying the most frequent human errors and most problematic controls, and presents a case study wherein HPR was applied to a large petroleum refining company.
+In this presentation, Will describes Kestrel’s method for identifying the most frequent human errors and most problematic controls and presents a case study wherein HPR was applied to a large petroleum refining company.

 Catch Up with Kestrel

 In addition to the presentation on March 14, Kestrel’s experts will also be on hand throughout the Annual Meeting to talk with you.
-We welcome the opportunity to learn more about your needs and to discuss how we help our chemical and oil & gas clients manage environmental, safety, and quality risks; improve safety performance; and achieve regulatory compliance assurance
+We welcome the opportunity to learn more about your needs and to discuss how we help our chemical and oil & gas clients manage environmental, safety, and quality risks; improve safety performance, and achieve regulatory compliance assurance